EdgyEdgemond/changelog-gen/README.md

   Define custom headers or new sections/headers, new sections will require a matching section_mapping configuration.

-  This configuration has been deprecated, use `type_headers` instead.
+  This configuration has been deprecated, use `commit_types` instead.

   Example: